-The IDNA Protocol uses a different rule: a code point must be stable under both Normalization Form KC (“NFKC”) and case folding operations to be a valid code point in the protocol (see RFC 5892).
-Therefore, upper-case characters in scripts that use them (Latin, Greek, and Cyrillic) are not allowed in U-labels – even if the character would have the difference preserved in a traditional LDH label (to use an artificial example from above, the string “ExAmplé” is not a valid U-label, because of the two upper-case characters E and A. This means that a distinction is present in usual Latin/Greek/Cyrillic text is routinely neutralized in U-labels and hence IDN TLDs.
+The IDNA Protocol uses a different rule: a code point must be stable under both Normalization Form KC (“NFKC”) and case folding operations to be a protocol-permitted code point (see RFCs 5892 and 5894).
+Therefore, upper-case characters in scripts that use them (Latin, Greek, and Cyrillic) are not allowed in U-labels – even if the character would have the difference preserved in a traditional LDH label (to use an artificial example from above, the string “ExAmplé” is not a valid U-label, because of the two upper-case characters E and A. This means that a case distinction that is present in usual Latin/Greek/Cyrillic text is routinely neutralized in U-labels and hence IDN TLDs.

+Class 1(d).
+Positional variants

+In Greek, the positional form of lower-case s (sigma) occurring finally in a string has been assigned a separate code point [<ς> (U+03C2) not <σ> (U+03C3)].
+Nonetheless, it clearly represents the same conceptual character, and in upper case <Σ> shows no variation.

 Class 1*2.
 Exchangeable and Visually Similar

 Class 1*2(a).
 Same abstract character with more than one encoding

+This case is a

-A clear example that many composite characters (e.g., vowels and consonant signs that carry diacritic marks, such as <é>, <ā>, < ç>) have more than one representation as code points, namely, as pre-composed wholes, and as the simple letter with a separate combining diacritic.
+clear example that many composite characters (e.g., vowels and consonant signs that carry diacritic marks, such as <é>, <ā>, < ç>) have more than one representation as code points, namely, as pre-composed wholes, and as the simple letter with a separate combining diacritic.
 This occurs in Arabic, Cyrillic and Latin.
 Many of these cases (including some that were raised in the case study reports) do not bear on IDNs, because they do not qualify as valid U-labels according to the IDNA standard.
 Where there are different standard ways of encoding the same abstract character as precomposed and decomposed forms, IDNA will allow only one form, and thus user interfaces and preprocessors are free to map all other forms into the preferred form.
 For example, the letter “o” with a circumflex accent can be written in more than one way: by using LATIN SMALL LETTER O, U+600F and COMBINING CIRCUMFLEX ACCENT, U+0302; or by using LATIN SMALL LETTER O WITH CIRCUMFLEX, U+00F4.
 After normalization, the string is the same code points (in this case, the latter, precomposed form).
 There are nevertheless some cases where normalization does not completely cover the range of potential inputs.
-Extensive examples are in the Arabic case study report, Appendix A.2.1 wherever it says “not defined;” the failure of normalization also contributes to the example of Eyelash Ra outlined in the Devanagari report, section 4.3.1.
+Extensive examples are in the Arabic script case study report, Appendix A.2.1 wherever it says “not defined;” the failure of normalization also contributes to the example of Eyelash Ra outlined in the Devanagari report, section 4.3.1.
 See the discussion of ZWJ as well.

-A rarer case is where the glyphs assigned to distinct code points turn out to be indiscernible.
+A rarer case is where the rendering assigned to distinct code points turn out to be indiscernible.
 It is unclear in these cases whether there is more than one abstract character involved: in any case, the variants do not contrast with one another, and it is a matter of indifference, in ordinary use, which one is intended.
-There is, however, a security danger comes from code points which are distinct, but invisibly so, because two strings that differ only in the substitution of the invisibly-different code point are completely indistinguishable to a human (competent with the script in question) but are nevertheless different labels and so lead to different DNS names.
+There is, however, a security danger in code points which are distinct, but invisibly so, because two strings that differ only in the substitution of the invisibly-different code point are completely indistinguishable to a human (competent with the script in question) but are nevertheless different labels and so lead to different DNS names.

 This is the case of Chinese generic variant characters (often resulting from the unification of sources to create UniHan), but also of the two ways of expressing ‘turned e’ or ‘schwa’ in Latin script (U+01DD and U+0259).